meetrais/Azure-AI-OpenAI/README.md

 # Azure-AI ~ OpenAI

 ## Introduction
-This GitHub repo is for code samples of Microsoft Azure-AI Search(Cognitive) & Azure OpenAI services.
-It demonstrates how to develop Retrieval Augmented Generation(RAG) based chat-bot by consuming Azure-AI services like OpenAI and Azure-Search(Cognitive).
+This GitHub repository demonstrates how to develop Retrieval Augmented Generation(RAG) based chat-bot using Microsoft-Azure OpenAI service.
 You can refer to code folder of your choice of programming language - Java, Python or Dot Net(TBD).
 Please feel free to reach out to me if you find any bugs or have suggestions for improvement.
 I strongly recommend to read this documentation before you dive into the code.
 Happy Azure-AI programming.

 ## Setup Azure AI Services